scruss/shutdown_button/README.md

+**Please use the system-supplied and supported [gpio-shutdown](https://github.com/raspberrypi/firmware/blob/master/boot/overlays/README) boot overlay.
+This repo is obsolete**

 # Combined Restart / Shutdown Button for Raspberry Pi

 A very simple systemd service for Raspberry Pi that provides a